Oman Arab Bank launches $250 million debut bond deal

 The deal is the latest in a series of AT1 bond issues from the oil-rich Gulf this year, as banks take advantage of low interest rates to bolster their Tier 1 capital after the region's economies were hit by the double shock of the COVID-19 pandemic and last year's historic slide in oil prices.

-Emirates NBD Capital, First Abu Dhabi Bank, Kamco Invest, Standard Chartered Bank and Ubhar Capital are arranged the deal.
+Emirates NBD Capital (ENBD.DU), First Abu Dhabi Bank (FAB.AD), Kamco Invest (KAMC.KW), Standard Chartered Bank (STAN.L) and Ubhar Capital are arranged the deal.

 Oman Arab Bank issued AT1 bonds denominated in Omani rials in 2016 and 2018.